usmansbk/blog-draft/markdowns/redux.md

 };
 ```

-We've made our state tree and reducer loosely coupled.
-But we introduced another problem in the process.
-Let's take a look our `DELETE_TODO` action.
+By doing this, we've introduced another problem.
+Let's take a look at our `DELETE_TODO` action:

 ```js
 todos.filter((todo) => todo.id !== action.id);